parazyd/amprolla/README.md

 To perform incremental updates, run `orchestrate.sh` with a cron job in your desired intervals.
 Edit the script to set the correct paths.

-**NOTE:** in the current testing phase, `orchestrate.sh` contains a while loop in order to be ran in tmux to catch unhandled exceptions and fix the codebase.

 `nginx` and `lighttpd` configurations can be found in `contrib`.

 More documentation should be found in the `doc` directory.